jaimejim/jaimejim.github.io/_posts/2018-10-26-the-career-compass.markdown

 Once you know what is it that you do (sigh), a good way to map where are you going is to qualify how competent you are at it.
 You could use a subset of the population to know that, like your immediate peers in/out of your company or those a bit more skilled in the art you want to learn.
 You should try to find an objective metric of your competence.
 If it is in scientific publications then the `hindex` is the right one, if it is in code maybe how self-sufficient you are to achieve some project.
 Innovation is a bit more fuzzy, but you get the point.

 Once you grade it `0..10` just place it in a compass whose coordinates are the things that are your differentiated output; the one that would lead to different career paths.
-In the case of research it would be: publications towards an academic career, specs/standards towards an standardisation role, patents and innovation towards *possibly* making your own business, coding towards specialising in development.
+In the case of research it could be: publications towards an **academic** career, specs/standards towards an **standardisation** role, patents and innovation towards *possibly* making your **own business**, coding towards specialising in **development**.
 You could add non-technical paths or other different professions too.

 Once you connect the dots and colour the space an arrow would appear and show you the right path for you.
 This will show what you are competent at and what you can improve.
 It can be that you feel you already maximized all the skills and lack a clear goal in your current role, then maybe it is time to try something else.
 It could also show that you are definitely lacking on an important skills which is expected on your current role, then maybe you can start improving on it.
 Or it might show that you really love to do some thing in particular and that you should move on to a further specialization in that path.
 It might be that you are a well-round professional in your current role, so you can just periodically repeat the exercise to know how is the ground where you are standing.

 ![The Career Compass ©](/assets/images/career/2.png)

-If you find out it is time to change then just do it.
-If you are on your *gaining competence* part of your life, changing will be simple and easy, as you carry no baggage and have no responsabilities.
-However since again, time is limited, realistically you will have fewer shots at making such changes later in time without more complications.
+You might find out that perhaps it is time to complete change scenery.
+Many people do change professions and, although it takes time, it is entirely possible.
+It is particularly easy in your *gaining competence* part of your life, changing will be simple and easy, as you carry no baggage and have no responsabilities.

-At the end of the whole thing you die, so don't get too stressed about it anyways.